AutumnFawcett/ERC20contractAssignment/README.md

 # ERC20contractAssignment
-This is my ERC20 Contract Assignment...where I take my first ERC20 Contract and modify it as instructed in the ZTM Blockchain Developer Course.
+This is my ERC20 Contract Assignment...where I take "My First ERC20 Contract" and modify it as instructed in the ZTM Blockchain Developer Course.